Azure/ARO-RP/docs/prepare-a-shared-rp-development-environment.md

    --cert "$(base64 -w0 <secrets/portal-client.crt)" >/dev/null
 ```

 5. The RP makes API calls to kubernetes cluster via a proxy VMSS agent.
-For the agent to get the updated certificates, this vm needs to be redeployed.
+For the agent to get the updated certificates, this vm needs to be deleted & redeployed.
 Proxy VM is currently deployed by the `deploy_env_dev` function in `deploy-shared-env.sh`.
 It makes use of `env-development.json`

 6. Run `[rharosecretsdev|e2earosecrets] make secrets-update` to upload it to your
 storage account so other people on your team can access it via `make secrets`